ElementumIT/codegrab/README.md

 go build ./cmd/grab
 ```

-Then move the binary to your `PATH`
+Then move the binary to your `PATH`.

 ## 🚀 Quick Start